Apprenticeships

 - get hands-on experience in a real job

-- study for at least 20% of your working hours - usually at a college, university or with a training provider
+- study for at least 6 hours of your contracted working hours - delivered by the training provider

 - complete assessments during and at the end of your apprenticeship